-- IF I am in the cereal aisle in the Supermarket, THEN I will check the packets for nutritional value and make a choice based on that information.
+IF I am in the Supermarket cereal aisle, THEN I will check the packets for nutritional value and make the healthy choice.

 An IF/THEN Plan doesn’t guarantee you’re going to achieve your goals but then neither will anything else.
 Behavioural science is all about probability and seen through that lens, this simple technique does seem to have significant potential in comparison with more traditional and resource-intensive change initiatives.
 It's been a subject of psychological study for 25 years and over that time, it has been explored empirically across a range of behaviours:

 The IF/THEN Plan has helped people achieve all sorts of goals, including ones that are either habitual or automated.
 It has helped people deal with a fear of spiders (IF I see a spider, THEN I will keep calm).
 It has helped people score higher on IQ tests by completing them more efficiently (IF I complete a question, THEN I will move immediately to the next).
 It has even helped groups of business leaders make commercially advantageous decisions by overcoming confirmation bias.